Timeout Asynchronous Session Types: Safe Asynchronous Mixed-Choice For Timed Interactions: Expressiveness

 \section{Expressiveness}

-In this section we reflect on the expressiveness of our mixed-choice extension, particularly in regard to \cite{Bocchi2019}, using examples to illustrate differences.
-Given the increase in expressiveness, we discuss how type-checking becomes more interesting with the inclusion of \recvafter\ and give an intuition on the relation ship between the TOAST and processes.
+In this section we reflect on the expressiveness of our mixed-choice extension, particularly in regard to~\cite{Bocchi2019}, using examples to illustrate differences.
+Given the increase in expressiveness, we discuss how type-checking becomes more interesting with the inclusion of \recvafter\ and give an intuition on the relationship between the TOAST and processes.